cubinet-code/cubinet-code.github.io/lorawan-watering-design.md

 - Result: System is energy-positive year-round with proper installation
 - Note: Solar is essential with 9Ah battery for continuous operation

-## 2.8 CRITICAL DESIGN CONSIDERATION: Current Limitation

-**SOLUTION:** Use the LT-22222-L relay outputs (RO1, RO2) which are rated for 5A and perfect for 2A valve control.
-The digital outputs (DO1, DO2) are only rated for 450mA and must NOT be used for direct valve control.
+## 2.8 System Power Design and Output Selection

-**Recommended Configuration:**
+**Output Configuration:**

+The LT-22222-L controller provides two types of outputs with different current ratings:
+- **Relay Outputs (RO1, RO2):** 5A@250VAC/30VDC - designed for high-current switching
+- **Digital Outputs (DO1, DO2):** 450mA maximum - suitable for low-power signaling only

+**Design Specification:**

+For reliable valve control, the system exclusively uses relay outputs (RO1, RO2) due to their 5A rating, which safely handles the 2A valve coil current with adequate safety margin.

+**System Architecture:**

-- **Power Path:** Solar → PEKO3 → Battery & Load Output (3A) → LT-22222-L → Relay Outputs (5A) → Valve (2A pulse)
+- **Power Flow:** Solar Panel → PEKO3 Charge Controller → Battery & Load Output (3A) → LT-22222-L → Relay Outputs (5A) → Valve Circuit
-- **Control Method:** Use RO1 and RO2 relay outputs exclusively for valve control
+- **Control Strategy:** RO1 controls polarity switching, RO2 provides valve activation pulse
-- **Protection:** 2A fuse in valve circuit for additional safety
+- **Circuit Protection:** 2A fuse protects valve circuit from overcurrent conditions

 ## 2.9 Latching Valve Control